amitics/faderco/README.md

 These are the default environment credentials:

-* Database Name: `wordpress_develop`
+* Database Name: `faderco_develop`
 * Username: `root`
 * Password: `password`

-To login to the site, navigate to http://localhost:8889/wp-admin.
+To login to the site, navigate to http://localhost:8889/afderco.

 * Username: `admin`
 * Password: `password`

-**Note:** With Codespaces, open the portforwarded URL from the ports tab in the terminal, and append `/wp-admin` to login to the site.
+**Note:** With Codespaces, open the portforwarded URL from the ports tab in the terminal, and append `/admin` to login to the site.

 To generate a new password (recommended):